Gold erases Fed-inspired gains as US dollar rebounds

 "But that seems unlikely to reverse a broader EM CB (emerging central bank) trend of increasing gold holdings due to de-dollarization, reserve diversification, and alt-fiat demand," they added.

-(Reporting by Sherin Elizabeth Varghese in Bengaluru; Editing by Krishna Chandra Eluri)
+(Reporting by Sherin Elizabeth Varghese in Bengaluru; Editing by Krishna Chandra Eluri and Shailesh Kuber)